cywhale/fastify_min/README.md

 # fastify_min
-minium node server trials by using fastify
+minium node server for testing issues by using fastify and pnpm

-  1. install: npm i
+  1. install: pnpm install

-  2. run: npm start
+  2. run: pnpm start